23 Best Restaurants on Salt Spring Island, British Columbia

 1. Best for a date night: House Piccolo

 House Piccolo is a quaint upscale restaurant in Ganges serving West Coast-Finnish cuisine.
 It’s located in a heritage building and has a cozy atmosphere making it ideal for a date night.
-The must try items on the menu are the Wiener Schnitzel and Salmon Chowder Finlandia Soup.
+The must-try items on the menu are the Wiener Schnitzel and Salmon Chowder Finlandia Soup.

 Some nights they feature lamb rib chops, which are absolutely delicious.
-There is something special about the lamb on Salt Spring and you have taste it to know what we're talking about!
+There is something special about the lamb on Salt Spring and you have to taste it to know what we're talking about!

 Must try: wiener schnitzel, salmon chowder & lamb rib chops